Science Outreach & Public Engagement

 This study will promote public engagement with science through our outreach activities, which is another major goal of this project.
 Dinosaurs, fossils, crocodiles/birds, bipedalism, evolution and computer simulation are all very popular topics with the general public.
 That is also why this website is here!
 This page details our events in this domain of our project, and any other events we run.

-DAWNDINOS has teamed up with the City of London Academy (CoLA) during June and July 2017 on an exciting ‘science through art’ after-school outreach project.
+During June and July 2017 DAWNDINOS teamed up with the City of London Academy (CoLA) on an exciting ‘science through art’ after-school outreach project.
 The project included a series of five ‘Dino Art Club’ sessions for students aged 11-18 years, led by art teacher Ben Frimet.

 The project was closely linked to DAWNDINOS scientific research, dinosaur evolution, Triassic ecosystems and extinctions and presented in a fun, interactive way through different art-based activities.
 Students used a variety of media to reconstruct their sketches of extinct archosaurs and their environment!